lfcipriani/api-rosetta-code/README.md

 * Use the template directory found at `/samples/_template_` to create a new use case or sample
 * Respect the directory organization and naming structure
 * Implement code
-* Document and test it
+* Document and test it, don't forget to add your info in the sample contributors section
+* Run `build_script.py` to recreate the index for the website
+* Send the pull request

 ### Important guidelines